aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to SXC or Online App" h2="Export WORD to SXC via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to SXC format is a common requirement for many C++ applications.
+SXC is a spreadsheet format used by OpenOffice Calc, a popular open source spreadsheet application.
+It is a great way to share data between different applications and platforms.

+<h2>How Aspose.Total Helps for Word to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents in various formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert Word documents to SXC format.

- You can include WORD to SXC conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to SXC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It can be used to export Word documents to HTML format.
+After that, Aspose.Cells for C++ can be used to convert HTML to SXC format.
+Both APIs come under the Aspose.Total for C++ package.

+Using Aspose.Total for C++, developers can easily include WORD to SXC conversion feature within their C++ applications.
+It provides a simple and straightforward way to convert Word documents to SXC format without any hassle.
+It also supports a wide range of features such as document manipulation, conversion, and rendering.
+Aspose.Total for C++ is a great choice for developers who need to convert Word documents to SXC format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}